nghiant3223/nghiant3223.github.io/_drafts/2025-XX-XX_garbage_collection_in_go.md

 - https://groups.google.com/g/golang-nuts/c/eW1weV-FH1w
 - https://github.com/golang/proposal/blob/master/design/17503-eliminate-rescan.md

+## Terminology

+- Mutator: goroutines that allocates and modifies objects.
+- Collector: goroutines that performs garbage collection.

 ## Tri-color Mark-and-Sweep Algorithm

+Objects are classified into 3 colors:
+- White: Unseen objects, potentially unreachable.
+- Gray: Seen objects, but their references have not been fully explored.
+- Black: Seen objects, and all their references have been fully explored.

-- Initially, all objects are in the white set (unreachable).
+- Initially, all objects are in the white set.
 - Add all root objects to the gray set.
 - While the gray set is not empty:
   - Pick an object O from the gray set.